wdtaylor30/wdtaylor30.github.io/index.md

 My interests lie in the the utilization of quantitative and computer science methodologies to study political phenomena.
 Examples of past work include generating visualizations based on country-year datasets, as well as visualizing and creating regression models from survey data.
-In the future, I'm interested in exploring how network analysis can be used to model international cyber attacks, and if set theory and survey data can be used to determine whether "independent" voters are _truly_ independent.<br> <br>
+In the future, I'm interested in exploring how network analysis can be used to model international cyber attacks, and if set theory and survey data can be used to determine whether independent voters actually hold independent values.<br> <br>

 I'm also interested in technology efficacy.
-As I continue to do empirical research, I'm obligated to become a responsible user and consumer of data.
+As I continue to do quantitative research, I'm obligated to become a responsible user and consumer of data.
 I'm interested in tackling issues of algorithmic bias, in academia as well as in industry.